MicrosoftDocs/Viva/WorkplaceAnalytics/Use/privacy-settings.md

 7. At the top right of the page, select **Save**.

 >[!Important]
->* All subsequent changes to privacy settings after the initial setup, take affect on the next data refresh of your organizational (HR) data or Microsoft 365 collaboration data.
+>* All subsequent changes to privacy settings after the initial setup, take effect on the next data refresh of your organizational (HR) data or Microsoft 365 collaboration data.
 >* Changes to **Hash subject lines** take affect immediately in meeting query results.
 >* Changes to the **minimum group** and **Hash subject lines** settings apply retroactively to *all data*, including historical data.
 >* Changes to the other exclude from analysis settings apply only to *new data* collected during the next data refresh and do not affect historical data.